- About Us

 Regional collaboration for more effective detection, control

 The West Coast features some of the most diverse habitats in the nation, many of them especially vulnerable to the ecological and economic threats of invasive species.
 Once established, infestations are often permanent and may spread throughout the region.
 Effective management requires strong regional coordination and collaboration.
 Oregon Sea Grantis leading a two year, $416,000 NOAA-funded effort to combat high-priority aquatic invasive species in the Pacific Northwest and Southwest.
 Working with other West Coast Sea Grant programs and others throughout the region, we are developing better methods for predicting the spread of aquatic invaders, better understanding of the economic value of early detection and rapid response, and better strategies for educating the public about invasive species prevention.
-Recent regional efforts have included a 2012 workshop on legal and regulatory efforts to control the spread of invasive mussels in the West.
+Recent regional efforts have included workshops, evaluations presentations and publications on legal and regulatory efforts to control the spread of invasive mussels in the West.
 Read more ...

 Helping schools become part of the solution